Broke-Developers/File-Type-Based-Structure/README.md

 - It is framework-independent and app-independent.

 If you don't have any of the clauses above then you may not define a util.
 It is a good practice to have `.util` extension at the end of the file name.
-It also good to have a facade of all utils at `/utils/index.js`.
+It is also good to have a facade of all utils at `/utils/index.js`.
 ### views

 <img src="https://github.com/user-attachments/assets/f6efefe5-bcf5-444a-acb6-789ab0540a52" width="20px" height="20px"/>